 • El Moro Churrería: For the best churros in town, El Moro is an institution.
 Dip these crispy, cinnamon-coated delights into thick, rich hot chocolate for the ultimate comfort food experience.

-• Pastelería Ideal: A dream for pastry lovers, this historic bakery offers everything from flaky conchas to intricately decorated cakes.
+• Pastelería Ideal: A dream for pastry lovers, this historic bakery offers a wide range of treats, from flaky conchas to intricately decorated cakes.
 It’s heaven for a midday snack.

-• La Rifa Chocolatería: Chocolate aficionados will adore La Rifa, where artisanal, bean-to-bar chocolate is the star.
+• La Rifa Chocolatería : Chocolate aficionados will adore La Rifa, where artisanal chocolate is crafted.
 Their hot chocolate and cocoa-infused treats are the perfect indulgence after a day of exploration.

 Be sure to also sample iconic street foods like tacos al pastor, tamales, and tlacoyos from local vendors.